V4Fire/Client/src/core/component/event/README.md

 This event is triggered when there is a change in the language locale of the application.
 See the `core/i18n` module for details.

+### i18n.setRegion

+This event is triggered when there is a change in the region of the application.
+See the `core/i18n` module for details.

 ### net.status

 This event is triggered whenever there is a change in the status of the Internet connection.